 What If the Bail Amount Is Too High?

-Judges can't impose excessive bails that serve only as punishment.
-However, they can order amounts they deem necessary to ensure the defendant's return to court.
+If you are released on your own recognizance, judges can’t impose excessive bail that serves only as punishment.
+However, they can order amounts they deem necessary to ensure the defendant’s return to court.
 These amounts can be high.